amantina05/whatsapp-clone/whatsapp-mern/README.md

 #### Marketing copy:

-A clone of the search engine Google.
+A clone of the messaging app Whatsapp.
 This project was created by following a Live Stream video from CleverProgrammer YouTube channel.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).